“All right, let’s go,” Hyren said as he leaned over Blynn, shaking her shoulder to wake her.

-As the two of them pulled out more food, Hyren turned to inspect the room and smiled to himself.
-He didn’t know why seeing a human happy made him happy, but it seemed to fill a hole in his soul that he’d never known was there.
-Maybe, he thought, he could convince Sloth to let them be lab assistants instead of test subjects.
-That would still earn Hyren some brownie points with the overlord, right?
+As the two of them pulled out more food, Hyren turned to inspect the room and grinned to himself.
+He didn’t know why seeing them happy made him happy, but it seemed to fill a hole in his soul that he’d never known was there.
+He knew he would have to leave them soon, but perhaps until then, they could share an adventure together.

-But that would have to wait until they got out of here.
-Hyren’s first order of business was to search the perimeter, starting at the doors.
+Hyren started by searching the perimeter, starting at the doors.
 They were tightly shut and wouldn’t budge in either direction, so he decided to see what would happen if he rammed one of them with his shoulder.
 As his pauldron made contact, Hyren felt the door shift slightly—but also heard the clattering crumble of rock behind it, like pebbles had become dislodged and trickled down a pile of larger debris.
 The other side, he realised, was most likely caved in, probably on purpose by the Alxuin who didn’t want anyone getting their treasure.
-That was when a bit of fear began to set in for him, too.
+That was when a bit of worry began to set in for him, too.
 What if this room didn’t have any other exits?

-But Hyren wasn’t about to give up that easily.
-He moved to one side of the doorway and crouched at the wall, going around the room and feeling them for any sort of weak point or possibly even hidden passages, as he knew there were wont to be in palaces.
-Many times this involved first digging through mounds of treasure that had accumulated.
+But Hyren wouldn’t give up that easily.
+He moved to one side of the doorway and crouched at the wall, going around the room and feeling for any sort of weak point or possibly even hidden passages, as he knew most palaces had.
+The walls were buried in piles of accumulated treasure that he had to move out of the way first.

-It was too bad he couldn’t claim all of it for Sloth, but this wealth was too cumbersome for Hyren to think of taking with him.
+It was too bad he couldn’t claim all of it for Sloth, but Hyren obviously couldn’t take the entire treasury with him.
 Maybe, though, he would find something useful as well as valuable, and that would be worth lugging along.

 “Hey, need help?”
 Blynn asked as she slid down a pile of coins next to him and began to dig.

-“That would be lovely,” Hyren said.
+“Sure,” Hyren said.
 He looked around and noticed Terra had also finished her breakfast and was attempting to excavate the opposite wall.
 The Grundo turned back to his work, using one immense hand to scoop out a long trough in the mound of currency.
-“Terra says you annoy people,” he said.
+“Terra says you two don’t have any other friends.”

 “They just don’t understand my genius,” Blynn said, buffing her paw on her chest fur.
 She got down on all fours and burrowed frenetically, coins flying past her tail.
 When she came back up, she had a pair of round, flat emeralds perched on her face like thick green goggles.
 “The way I see it, there are only two types of people in this world—circles and triangles.”